liufengyun/lctes22-artifact/README.md

 circuit.toVerilog("Adder", a, b)
 ```

-We may create a simulator:
+We can create a simulator:

 ``` Scala
 val add2 = circuit.eval(a, b)